-- 7. If the 15VDC is present at the control board but not at the display board check the continuity of leads #359 and #379.
-See Wiring Diagram. - 8.
-If the 15VDC is not present at the control board (Plug J5) the control board may be faulty. - Also check the continuity of the signal leads between the control board plug J5 and J10 at the display board.
+- 8. If the 15VDC is present at the control board but not at the display board check the continuity of leads #359 and #379.
+See Wiring Diagram. - 9.
+If the 15VDC is not present at the control board (Plug J5) the control board may be faulty. - 10.
+Also check the continuity of the signal leads between the control board plug J5 and J10 at the display board. - 11.
+If faulty, perform the Display Board Removal and Replacement Procedure. - 12.
+Perform the Case Cover Replacement Procedure. - 13.
+Perform Retest After Repair.

-THERMOSTAT TEST - THERMAL PROTECTION
+TROUBLESHOOTING AND REPAIR THERMOSTAT TEST - THERMAL PROTECTION